Elochike/aws-bootcamp-cruddur-2023/journal/week2.md

 - Logs only provide insight into the state of a single application with specific time-stamped events that took place in the system.
 Application performance monitoring provides a more comprehensive way to find the root cause of performance issues.
 Most APM tools offer some form of distributed tracing while also providing detailed diagnostic data including code-level insights and queries.

 ## HoneyComb
+- Honeycomb.io is a cloud-based observability and monitoring platform for modern distributed systems and applications.
+It allows developers and DevOps teams to understand how their systems are performing, identify and troubleshoot issues, and optimize their applications for better performance and reliability.
 - When creating a new dataset in Honeycomb it will provide all these installation insturctions
 - We'll add the following files to our `requirements.txt`